falcosecurity/kernel-crawler/README.md

 But please note that the set of required packages varies across distributions and versions, so providing an exhaustive list is not possible here.

-You can use the `kernel-crawler.py` script to determine the set of packages for a particular kernel.
+You can use the crawler functionality to determine the set of packages for a particular kernel.
 To use it, pass a distribution name (one of the following) and, optionally, the specific kernel version or its subset.

 The output is a list of URLs directly to the kernel packages.
 For example, to download all the packages needed to build the CentOS 4.18.0-305.10.2.el8\_4 kernel, you can run:

-    # .../path/to/kernel-crawler.py CentOS 4.18.0-305.10.2.el8_4 | xargs wget -c
+    # docker run (...) -C CentOS 4.18.0-305.10.2.el8_4 | grep '^ ' | xargs wget -c
     (...)
     # ls -la
     total 61556